Is A Vegan Diet Healthy for Children?

 Additionally, an increasing number of conditions have been linked to the health of our gut microbiome (from Alzheimer’s to allergies and even autism).

-Dietary patterns determine the health of our microbiota and research suggests that a plant-based diet can be an effective way to promote a diversity of beneficial microbes that supports overall health by including fiber-rich foods such as fruits, vegetables, whole grains, and legumes.
+Dietary patterns determine the health of our microbiota.
+Research suggests that a plant-based diet can be an effective way to promote a diversity of beneficial microbes that support overall health by including fiber-rich foods such as fruits, vegetables, whole grains, and legumes.

 The evidence is strong and consistent that there are many benefits to eating more plant foods, from improved health outcomes to environmental sustainability and ethically informed food choices.
 However, many parents may wonder if plant-based diets offer similar health advantages to children and whether such a dietary approach is safe and appropriate for growing infants, toddlers, children, and teens.